 The aluminum used to make the Reverso 4 is light and a bit soft.
-Our testers think it doesn't last as long as an ATC Guide or Edelrid Mega Jul, or other tube device.
+Our testers think it doesn't last as long as an ATC Guide or Edelrid Mega Jul, or other tube devices.
 We've even heard some guides say they choose to replace their Reverso once a year after the friction grooves wear down.
 More moderate users can expect to get several years of use.

 The Reverso's combination of low weight and auto-block capability make it great for alpine multi-pitch routes or anything far from the road.
 Furthermore, its superior performance with skinnier ropes (down to 7.5mm) strengthens its case for use with twin or half ropes.